stevedunx/stevedunx/pritunl-pi.md

 cd pritunl-$VERSION
 python2.7 setup.py build
-sudo pip install -r requirements.txt # if you run this without sudo, it will pip install for the local user sudo python2.7 setup.py install
+sudo pip install -r requirements.txt # if you run this without sudo, it will pip install for the local user sudo pip install --upgrade google-auth-oauthlib  # see https://stackoverflow.com/a/47602779 sudo python2.7 setup.py install

 sudo systemctl daemon-reload